WhatsApp extends message deletion timeframe to over an hour

-Originally, when WhatsApp Messenger introduced the ability to delete sent messages in October of 2017, the time limit was a rather strict seven minutes.
+Originally, when WhatsApp introduced the ability to delete sent messages in October of 2017, the time limit was a rather strict seven minutes.
 The latest update to WhatsApp, however, quietly raised this limit to 1 hour, 8 minutes, and 16 seconds exactly.
 This gives users of the messaging application much more time to identify and erase mistakenly sent messages.

 As WhatsApp does not have "secret" conversation functionality like other dedicated messaging applications (such as Signal and Telegram), this increase in the time allowed for deleting messages could go a long way towards helping loyal users of WhatsApp have more temporary or private conversations.

 As of the time of this writing, WhatsApp has not provided any additional information reflecting this updated time limit on its support page for the feature.
 This was originally discovered by WABetaInfo on Twitter.

 WhatsApp is an iPhone and Android messaging app which allows you to exchange messages without having to pay for SMS.